 What is it used for today?

 These days, millions of tourists flock to see the Eiffel Tower each year — making it one of Paris’s top attractions.
-But aside from being a tourist destination, it is also home to some unique events throughout the year.
-For example every New Year’s Eve there is a spectacular fireworks display from atop its summit; every summer there are free concerts held in its shadow, and during major sporting events (such as UEFA Euro 2016) fans gather here wearing their team colors and proudly waving flags!
+However, aside from being a tourist destination, it is also home to some unique events throughout the year.

-The Eiffel Tower continues to be an incredible symbol of progress in engineering and architecture—not just in France but worldwide too!
+The Eiffel Tower continues to be an incredible symbol of progress in engineering and architecture—not just in France but worldwide, too!
 Its construction more than 130 years ago marked a turning point in our capability to build large structures out of something other than stone or concrete — showing us all just how far modern technology can take us if given enough time and effort.

 See Related: When is the Best Time to Visit Paris?